juma-h/juma-h/README.md

 I'm a Full Stack Dev (mostly front-end) <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.

 ---
-I've been told I write Readme's in a layman way 🦖.
+I've been told I write Readme's in a layman way 😊.
 So,
-- 🔭 I’m currently working on alot of unfinished things. _update:_ *I am still working on them.*
-- 🌱 I’m learning 2 languages and 1 framework. *at the moment*
-- ⚡ Fun fact: I tell the lamest jokes -(i'll have a lame joke site soon)
+- ⚡ Fun fact: Most of my commit messages are associated with the songs i'm listening to atm

 #### DID YOU KNOW?
 ---- I am currently on my journey to be a full stack engineer?
 Watch these repos!